Kotlin Help

 Try the Kotlin K2 compiler in the Kotlin Playground

-The Kotlin Playground supports the 2.0.0-RC3 release.
+The Kotlin Playground supports Kotlin 2.0.0 and later releases.
 Check it out!

 How to roll back to the previous compiler